cozygene/refactor/README.md

 ReFACTor gets the following arguments as an input:

 Required:
-  * datafile: path to a sites by samples matrix file of beta-normalized methylation levels; the first row should contain the sample IDs and the first column should contain the CpG IDs (see demo_files/demo_datafile.txt for example).
+  * datafile: path to a sites by samples matrix file of tab-delimited beta-normalized methylation levels; the first row should contain the sample IDs and the first column should contain the CpG IDs (see 'demo_files/demo_datafile.txt' for example).
 Important data preparation  instructions are described below under 'Data preparation'.
   * k: the number of assumed cell types; guidlines for selecting k are desribed below under 'Parameters selection'.

 Optional:
   * t: the number of sites to use for computing the ReFACTor components (default is 500); guidlines for selecting t are desribed below under 'Parameters selection'.
-  * numcomp: the number of ReFACTor components to output (default is same as k)
+  * numcomp: the number of ReFACTor components to output (default is the same as k)
   * out: prefix of the output files (default is 'refactor.')

 ### Output